James July-August 2025 web - Flipbook - Page 29

 CEO of the Georgia Hospital Associa- on hospital closures, the Georgians

-tion (GHA), which promotes the pub- for a Healthy Future stated the Peach hospital.
-After its closure, residents
+tion (GHA), which promotes the pub- for a Healthy Future stated the Peach residents because it was the closest

 lic’s health and welfare through better State had nine closures dating back